conor-williams/AOChaskell/README.md

 -- my 2 cents:
-   o Haskell doesn't have an ordinary for loop so there are a lot of recursive functions o you have to pass positions (within a list) and totals as parameters to these recursive functions as globals variables (they are pseudo) are not really an option o C style parameter types work well o Haskell doesn't seem to be super fast
+   o Haskell doesn't have an ordinary for loop so there are a lot of recursive functions o you have to pass positions (within a list) and totals as parameters to these recursive functions o globals variables (they are pseudo) are not really an option o C style parameter types work well o Haskell doesn't seem to be super fast